 Awareness of addictive behavior has filled our consciousness in recent years.
 The news tells stories of Hollywood celebs, media moguls, and everyday people checking into rehab at alarming rates.

 Has the stress of everyday life turned us toward chemical and other dependencies?
-Or has the cosmic currents of Neptune in Pisces laid bare our true, addictive natures?
+Or has the cosmic currents of Neptune in Pisces lain bare our true, addictive natures?